 — Dr. Wallace Randall, second owner of the Truman-Randall House, was murdered by his nurse in 1922.
 A Florence historian says the nurse shot him because of his sexual advances but she went to prison nevertheless.
 Dr Randall's widow befriended the nurse and took soup to her in the Florence prison, according to the historian.

 — Rancher and farmer John Nicholas moved his saloon and beer hall into one of Florence’s first fired-brick buildings in 1889.
 The flat-roof building with a full basement included a steam-powered fan to keep patrons cool while they sipped their beer and whiskey.
 It’s now a dentist’s office.

 — The Pinal County Courthouse cost the taxpayers nearly $35,000 to build is 1891.
 The county ran short of money and could not afford a working clock for the courthouse tower.
-Officials settled for a “clock” frozen in time at 11:44 that is right twice a day.
+Officials settled for a “clock” frozen in time at 11:44.

 The Florence museum also has a grim collection from the Arizona State Prison.
 It includes a trap door for hangings, a double gas chamber chair for two brothers and a series of nooses with photos of those men and one woman who were executed by hanging.
 Yes, Eva Dugan was hanged in 1930 for killing a Tucson rancher.
 She is the only woman to be executed in Arizona.

 Finally, the museum has a collection of Tom Mix memorabilia.
 The silent-movie cowboy star crashed his luxury Cord automobile in a fatal accident Oct.
 12, 1940.
 There is a memorial for Mix about 16 miles south of Florence on State Route 79.